Bleeding gums are most often a sign of gum disease, but can also point to a number of other health problems as well.

 - bleeding gums

-According to the American Dental Association (ADA), periodontal disease, or periodontitis, can occur when gingivitis continues to an advanced stage.
-Periodontal disease is the infection of the gums, jawbone, and supportive tissues that connect your teeth and gums (ADA, 2012).
-Periodontitis can cause your teeth to become loose or fall out.
+Periodontal disease, or periodontitis, can occur when gingivitis continues to an advanced stage.
+Periodontal disease is the infection of the gums, jawbone, and supportive tissues that connect your teeth and gums.
+Periodontitis can cause your teeth to loosen or fall out.

 Deficiencies of vitamins C and K can also cause gums to bleed easily.
-However, vitamin deficiencies are not often seen in people who live in developed countries, according to the Linus Pauling Institute (LPI, 2012).
+However, vitamin deficiencies aren’t often seen in people who live in developed countries, according to the Linus Pauling Institute.
 This is because healthy children and adults living in developed areas of the world have access to vitamins C and K through food and supplements.

-Ask your doctor to check your levels of vitamins C and K if you encounter bleeding gums that are not caused by improper dental care.
-Follow a diet that contains both of these nutrients to ensure that you are getting the vitamins you need to stay healthy.
+Ask your doctor to check your levels of vitamins C and K if you encounter bleeding gums that aren’t caused by improper dental care.
+Follow a diet that contains both of these nutrients to ensure that you’re getting the vitamins you need to stay healthy.

 Foods rich in vitamin C include: